Programs & Services

 Join Codes:

-Wildland Fire Learning Portal to access the strongly encouraged S-110 Class
+Wildland Fire Learning Portal – S-110

-Application for Certification for pile burn or broadcast burn certification (Click here for access)
+Application for Certification for pile burn

 Prescribed Burning